CONTROL AND PREVENTION

 COUNSELLING.

-3. provide the information needed about how to prevent the expansion of the golden mussel to new regions
+• Provide the necessary information on how to limit the expansion of the invading mollusks to new regions.

 Bioessays.